Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Derivation

-We do not need to specify the form of $\tilde{\phi}$ yet, but in order to ensure it is both physically and numerically well-behaved $\tilde{\phi}_{bc}$ must be (a) finite, (b) sufficiently smooth (have continuous and smooth third derivatives or higher, equivalent to a smooth and differentiable $f_{s}$), (c) exactly Keplerian (and independent of $h$) at sufficiently large values of $|{\bf x}_{b} - {\bf x}_{c} | / h$ (the ``exactly'' part here is equivalent to the statement that the non-Keplerian portion of $\tilde{\phi}$ has compact support), (d) spherically symmetric (depending just on $|{\bf x}_{b} - {\bf x}_{c}|$), and (e) translationally symmetric, i.e.\ $\tilde{\phi}_{bc} = \tilde{\phi}_{cb}$ (otherwise the Lagrangian would lose translational symmetry and the resulting equations-of-motion would not conserve momentum).
+We do not need to specify the form of $\tilde{\phi}$ yet, but in order to ensure it is both physically {\em and numerically} well-behaved and computationally efficient to calculate, $\tilde{\phi}_{bc}$ must be (a) finite, (b) sufficiently smooth (have continuous and smooth third derivatives or higher, equivalent to a smooth and differentiable $f_{s}$), (c) exactly Keplerian (and independent of $\varepsilon$) at sufficiently large values of $|{\bf x}_{b} - {\bf x}_{c} | / \varepsilon$ (the ``exactly'' part here is equivalent to the statement that the non-Keplerian portion of $\tilde{\phi}$ has compact support\footnote{Most important, this is required in order for the methods herein to be computationally tractable.
+But kernels with infinite support, like the classic Plummer softening, also entail a significant loss of accuracy \citep{dehnen:2001.optimal.softening}, and systematic bias or errors in different phenomena such as large-scale structure on scales arbitrarily large relative to the nominal ``softening'' \citep{joyce.marcos:2007.n.body.fx.shell.crossing,garrison:2018.abacus.sims.cosmo.nbody}, as well as being unphysical or incompatible with boundary conditions in certain specific situations.}), (d) spherically symmetric (depending just on $|{\bf x}_{b} - {\bf x}_{c}|$), and (e) translationally symmetric, i.e.\ $\tilde{\phi}_{bc} = \tilde{\phi}_{cb}$ (otherwise the Lagrangian would lose translational symmetry and the resulting equations-of-motion would not conserve momentum).
 Also note that the sum $\sum_{b}\sum_{c>b}$ in Eq.~\ref{eqn:lagrangian} is such that every unique pair $b\ne c$ appears exactly once (as they should), and importantly and correctly does not include a ``self'' ($c=b$) contribution which is fundamentally undefined for such a system and leads to numerous physical and numerical inconsistencies (see discussion in \S~\ref{sec:self}).
 However for notational convenience in what follows, we can simply define $\tilde{\phi}_{bb} = 0$ and use the symmetry properties of $\tilde{\phi}$ to replace $\sum_{b=1}^{N}\sum_{c>b}^{N}\,m_{b}\,m_{c} \tilde{\phi}_{bc} = (1/2)\, \sum_{b} \sum_{c} m_{b}\,\tilde{\phi}_{bc}$ (the $1/2$ accounting for the fact that every pair now appears exactly twice), and drop the explicit notation of summation from $1$ to $N$ (this is implicit).

-Finally, we must define some rule for $h$, which we can write in general as:
+Finally, we must define some rule for $\varepsilon$, which we can write in general as: